unilincoln/ICT-Policies/Acceptable Use Policy.rst

 #.
 Obtain proper authorisation from your line or service manager/supervisor for allowing remote access working.
 #.
 Only use the ICT supplied access mechanisms and connection details from ICT Services when remote access working.
 #.
 Agree when using Remote Access using personal equipment (e.g. your own PC) from a remote location, it is used as though it is covered by this policy in all respects.
 #.
-Avoid using remote access working from public systems, such as internet cafes (information, e.g. passwords, might be retained and therefore useable by others).
+Avoid using remote access working from public systems, such as Internet cafes (information, e.g. passwords, might be retained and therefore useable by others).
 #.
 Ensure that when using remote access working - it is not possible for other people to observe the screen.
 #.
 Take appropriate care of Personal or Confidential data by ensuring the data is properly protected in, and to and from, the remote environment.
 This means encrypting the personal or sensitive data using strong encryption.
 This could by using a Virtual Private Network (VPN), an encrypted email connection (e.g. https://email.lincoln.ac.uk) and file based encryption.
 Please contact the ICT Service Desk on x6500 or helpdesk@lincoln.ac.uk for more information.
 #.
 Take appropriate care of Personal or Confidential data by ensuring the data is properly protected when using unsecured wireless connections or unsecured transfer methods (e.g. FTP or unsecured HTTP) in a remote environment.
 This means encrypting the Personal or Confidential data using strong encryption.
 This could by using a Virtual Private Network (VPN), an encrypted email connection (e.g. https://email.lincoln.ac.uk) and file based encryption.
 Please contact the ICT Service Desk on x6500 or helpdesk@lincoln.ac.uk for more information.